Synthesis-Automation/Scifinder-Data-process/reaction_dataset_schema.md

 # Reaction Dataset Schema (Single-Table, JSON‑Token Format)

-This Markdown document summarises the **final design** for our flat-file reaction dataset.
+This Markdown document summarizes the **final design** for our flat-file reaction dataset.
 Every reaction lives in **one row**, yet the structure still supports instant condition matching, family grouping, and human‑readable filtering.